dthx2710/Dolicon-Blue-Archive/src/pages/student/hasumi.md

   outdoor: Neutral
 exSkill:
   exCost: 5
-  exText: Deals 574% damage to the specified target.
+  exText: Deals 574% damage to an enemy.
 normalText: Upon defeating an enemy, reloads immediately and increases her critical damage rate by 30%.
 (13 sec)
 enhancedText: Increases critical rate by 14%.